DanMcInerney/fakeAP/README.md

 ``` shell
 python fakeAP.py
 ```
-This will create a soft access point with the ESSID of 'Free Wifi' on channel 6 without encryption.
+Create a soft access point with the ESSID of 'Free Wifi' on channel 6 without encryption.

 ``` shell